Louise Gunning

-Louise Gunning (April 1, 1878 – July 24, 1960) was an American soprano popular on Broadway in Edwardian musical comedy and comic opera from the late 1890s to the eve of the First World War.
-She was perhaps best remembered as Princess Stephanie of Balaria in the 1911 Broadway production of The Balkan Princess.
-During the war years Gunning began to close out her career singing on the vaudeville circuit.
+Louise Gunning (1 April 1878 in Boston, Massachusetts, USA – 24 July 1960 in Sierra Madre, California, USA) was an American soprano popular on Broadway in Edwardian musical comedy and comic opera from the late 1890s to the 1910s.

 Early life and career

 Gunning was born on April 1, 1878, in Boston, Massachusetts, and later lived in Brooklyn, New York, where her father was a Baptist minister.
 Her mother, Mary Gunning, was a choir director who, besides her daughter, also trained the silent film actress Lucille Lee Stewart.
 Gunning made her first stage appearances as a chorus singer in a Frank Daniels show and later as a solo act singing Scottish ballads.
-In 1897 (around the time of her parents' divorce) she appeared in a New York production of The Circus Girl, followed in rapid succession by performances in the Charles H. Hoyt farce comedies A Stranger in New York, A Milk White Flag and A Day and a Night.
-In the fall of 1899 she sang in the Rogers Brothers hit farce musical The Roger Brothers in Wall Street at the old Victoria Theatre, New York.
+In 1897 (around the time of her parents' divorce), she appeared in a New York production of The Circus Girl, followed in rapid succession by performances in the Charles H. Hoyt farce comedies A Stranger in New York, A Milk White Flag and A Day and a Night.
+In the fall of 1899, she sang in the Rogers Brothers hit farce musical The Roger Brothers in Wall Street at the old Victoria Theatre, New York.

-In 1902 Gunning sang It Seems Like Yesterday in the Isidore Witmark and Frederic Ranken musical comedy The Chaperons at the Cherry Blossom Theatre, Washington, D. C. and the following year at the Herald Square Theatre she played Arabella in the musical Mr. Pickwick, from the Charles Dickens novel The Pickwick Papers.
-By the fall of 1903 Gunning was touring with Frank Daniel's company playing Euphemia in The Office Boy by Engländer and Smith, and the following year she appeared at the Broadway Theatre as Laura Skeffington in the Stang and Edwards musical comedy, Love's Lottery.
+In 1902, Gunning sang It Seems Like Yesterday in the Isidore Witmark and Frederic Ranken musical comedy The Chaperons at the Cherry Blossom Theatre, Washington, D. C. and the following year at the Herald Square Theatre she played Arabella in the musical Mr. Pickwick, from the Charles Dickens novel The Pickwick Papers.
+By the fall of 1903, Gunning was touring with Frank Daniel's company playing Euphemia in The Office Boy by Engländer and Smith, and the following year she appeared at the Broadway Theatre as Laura Skeffington in the Stang and Edwards musical comedy, Love's Lottery.
 Gunning was Pepi Gloeckner in The White Hen by Gustave Kerker and Roderic C. Penfield in February 1906 at the Casino Theatre, and later that year starred in vaudeville with the Shubert organization in the light opera Véronique.
 She played Sophia in November 1907 in the comic opera Tom Jones at the Astor Theatre, and in October 1908 the title role in the Frank Pixley and Gustave Luders comic operetta, Marcelle, staged at the Casino Theatre.